Lighterny/Lighterny/README.md

 ### ✨ More About Me ✨
 - 📚 Currently Reading:
   - *Meditations* by Marcus Aurelius
-  - *12 Rules for Life* by Jordan B Peterson

 - 🏋🏼‍♂️ Current Fitness Facts:
   - Full Body Split x5/week